OfficeDev/office-js-docs-pr/docs/design/ux-design-patterns.md

 * **Trial** - Shows users how to get started with a trial version of your add-in.
 	* [Trial specification](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/assets/archived-patterns/fre_trialVersion.pdf)
         * This UX design pattern has been archived.
-As we assess its value please reference the above PDF.
+As we assess its value, please refer to the PDF.
 	* [Trial code](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns-Code/tree/master/templates/first-run/trial-placemat)
 * **Trial feature** - Advises users that the feature they are trying to use is not available in the trial version of the add-in.
 Alternatively, if your add-in is free but it includes a feature that requires a subscription, consider using this pattern.
 You might also use this pattern to provide a downgraded experience after a trial has ended.
 	* [Trial feature specification](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns/blob/master/assets/archived-patterns/fre_trialFeature.pdf)